Minimum Wages in Concentrated Labor Markets: Institutional Background

+When a CBA is declared universally binding, the negotiated minimum working conditions no longer apply only to the social partners, but to the entire sector.
+Crucially, the sectoral minimum wages apply to all firms in the sector, including those firms that decided against a membership in the respective employer association.
+In principle, the regulation covers all employees in these firms, irrespective of their occupation or union membership.
+However, several sectors grant exemptions to white-collar workers or apprentices.

-To date, twenty sectors have imposed minimum wages throughout Germany.\footnote{In this study, I focus on those sectors that feature universally binding minimum wages throughout all federal states of Germany.
-Hence, sectors with wage floors for only local entities are not part of the analysis.} Table \ref{tab:B2} reviews sixteen of these sectors that allow for an identification in the German version of the NACE industry classification.\footnote{Specifically, I make use of the 1993, 2003 and 2008 versions of the 5-digit German Classification of Economic Activities (WZ) to determine the sector affiliation of establishments for the years 1999-2002, 2003-2007 and 2008-2017.
-The WZ Classification derives its four leading digits from the Statistical Classification of Economic Activities in the European Community (NACE).
-Unfortunately, the 5-digit WZ Classification is not sufficiently granular to identify establishments from the following minimum wage sectors: industrial laundries, specialized hard coal mining, public training services as well as money and value services.} In 2015, these sectors covered about 380,000 establishments and 5.2 million workers, representing 12.2 percent of overall employment in Germany.
-Sectoral values for the Kaitz Index suggest that the minimum wages bite strongly into the wage distribution.
-Interestingly, the Kaitz Index generally proves to be higher in East Germany despite the fact that, in many sectors, the social partners negotiated lower minimum wages compared to West Germany.
-The BMAS is obliged to publish sectoral minimum wages in the German Federal Bulletin (Bundesanzeiger) from which I extract sector-specific variation over the years 1999 to 2017 (see Figure \ref{fig:B1}).\footnote{Some sectors differentiate minimum wages by skill or task.
-In such cases, I select the lowest wage floor.}
+To date, twenty sectors have imposed minimum wages throughout Germany.
+In this paper, I study sixteen of these sectors that can be identified in the German version of the NACE industry classification.
+In 2015, these sectors covered about 380,000 firms and 5.2 million workers, representing 12.2 percent of the workforce in Germany.
+The Kaitz Indices in the sectors typically range between 65 and 85 percent, indicating that the minimum wages bit strongly into the wage distribution.
+However, these relatively high values are largely attributable to the fact that these minimum wages refer to low-wage sectors rather than the economy as a whole.
+Some of the sectoral minimum wages are set uniformly, while others differentiate between East and West Germany, or the 16 federal states.
+The Kaitz Indices generally prove to be higher in East Germany although, in many sectors, the social partners negotiated lower minimum wages than in West Germany.
+The Ministry of Labor and Social Affairs is obliged to publish sectoral minimum wages in the German Federal Bulletin (Bundesanzeiger) from which I extract sector-specific variation over the years 1999 to 2017.